adamConnerSax/reflex-collections/Readme.md

 Notes:
 1. If we could build a Dynamic starting from the current value of another Dynamic but without the perils of sample, we could get rid of the Monoid constraint.
 Which would also allow containers which are "total," that is have values for all keys, to be used for more than `listHoldWithKey`.
+2. I've changed the interface for listViewWithKey slightly, returning `R.Event t (Diff f v)` instead of `R.Event t (f v)`.
+For a total container, one with items for all keys, the original version doesn't make sense.
+Our events will be for subsets of the keys.
 ----

 Building: